 Once you have your budget sorted, make your to-do list.
 Experts recommend compiling a moving binder to keep track of everything related to your move, from quotes and receipts to contracts and booking details.
 If you aren’t sure where to start, read our foolproof moving guide that walks you through each step of the moving process.
 Having a list can help you stay organized and on-time during what might otherwise be a chaotic few weeks.

 Be thorough in your research.
-Ask friends and family for recommendations, browse online reviews for local and long-distance moving companies, and request quotes from multiple providers.
+Ask friends and family for recommendations, browse online reviews for local movers and companies that offer long-distance moving services, and request quotes from multiple providers.
 As you narrow down your options, make sure you have a backup plan.
 Decide what you will do if your first-choice moving company falls through or your belongings are delayed in transit.

 Keep in mind that your list of to-dos won’t end on moving day.
 It’s best to have a plan for post-move tasks as well, such as unpacking and updating your driver’s license.